 - Polydextrose (PDX)

-The diets of typical toddlers, children and teenagers contains foods that are sources of fiber.
+The diets of typical toddlers, children and teenagers contain foods that are sources of fiber.
 When the diet is supplemented with a formula or made up of mostly or only formula, the level of fiber in the diet is often lower.
 Choosing a formula with added prebiotics can make up for some of the lower fiber in the diet.
 The prebiotics added to various nutritional formulas for children include:

 - resistant starch

-In the Neocate family of products, Neocate Syneo Infant (for infants) and Neocate Junior with Prebiotics (for children) are the two formulas that are supplemented with prebiotics.
+In the Neocate family of products, Neocate Syneo Infant (for infants) and Neocate Junior (for children) are the two formulas that are supplemented with prebiotics.
 Both formulas contain scFOS and lcFOS, but in different amounts and in different ratios.

 Now that you’ve learned about prebiotics, check out the second post in this two-part series about probiotics, with an “O”!